ChiKitsune/SwapThings/README.md

       - Note: Any commands with two players will attempt to get a different second playername than the first unless it isn't randomly choosen.
 However it will only attempt to get a different one 10 * currently only players number of times.
 If the player name is still the same will use as is.
       - Note: All commands can be used regardless of if there is only one player on or several.
 Although, most swap commands will not show a visible difference other than a message in chat.

+#####  ```/swapthings inventoryslotclearer [playername] [amount] [courtesy of]```
+    Clears a specific inventory slot based on the decimal place of the amount or random if not given one.
+      - Note: Amount ignores the whole number amount and only looks for decimal places.
+                .00 - .08 is hotbar
+                .09 - .17 is top line in inventory
+                .18 - .26 is second line in inventory
+                .27 - .35 is third line in inventory
+                .36 is boots
+                .37 is leggings
+                .38 is chestplate
+                .39 is helmet
+                .40 is offhand
+                .41 and above is outside of the default player's inventory size
+      - Note: Courtesy of is an optional text string if want the message displayed in chat to have a username in it.
+If none is given will just use "someone" instead.

 #####  ```/swapthings quickhide [playername] [<item> <message>]```
     Throws the four basic armor slots, offhand, and held item onto the ground.
 Then replaces all of those slots with the item given or if none given a random one in the below list and displays a message to all players on server.
       - Currently these are the choices it will choose from at random (will change into a config in future)